EricCote/maisonneuve2/src/content/formations/cours4.md

 Un composant peut avoir de multiples variables d'états.

-L'exemple suivant possède deux variables d'état: un nombre `index` et un booléen `showMore`.
+L'exemple suivant possède deux variables d'état: un nombre `index` et un booléen `showMore` qui bascule quand on clique "Afficher Détails" .

 You can have as many state variables of as many types as you like in one component.
-This component has two state variables, a number `index` and a boolean `showMore` that's toggled when you click "Show details":
+This component has two state variables, a number `index` and a boolean `showMore` that's toggled when you click "Afficher Détails":

 <Sandpack>